 These cranes are often used for spot handling.
-Jib cranes include a single bridge that rotates in order to cover a circular area.
+Jib cranes include a single bridge that rotates to cover a circular area.
 Because the jib crane rotates, this allows for the loads to easily move into position.
-These cranes are often used in conjunction with an overhead crane in order to improve in areas that have more traffic and production than a single crane can handle.
+These cranes are often used in conjunction with an overhead crane to improve in areas that have more traffic and production than a single crane can handle.

 Free Standing Jib Cranes:

-These cranes are bolted to the floor and require a strong foundation in order to support the load without causing the crane to tip over though because they are freestanding they offer 360-degree rotation.
+These cranes are bolted to the floor and require a strong foundation to support the load without causing the crane to tip over though because they are freestanding they offer 360-degree rotation.

 Articulating-Arm Jib Cranes:

-These are simply jib cranes which are equipped with a pivoting two-piece arm.
-These pivoting two-piece arms allow for the operator to have more precise control when they positioning the load.
+These are simply jib cranes that are equipped with a pivoting two-piece arm.
+These pivoting two-piece arms allow the operator to have more precise control when they positioning the load.

 So now that we have unveiled some of the mystery that surrounds workstation cranes if you have any questions that have been left unanswered contact an expert by clicking here or leave a comment below.